InbaKrish/inbaKrish_Blog/content/posts/Obsidian to Github page - Automated Blog pipeline.md

 ```

 ### Hugo Theme
 For my blog, I'm using [Papermod](https://themes.gohugo.io/themes/hugo-papermod/) theme.
 You can choose any, and go over the installation steps and ready to go.
-For Papermode refer - [Papermod installation wiki](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation).
+For Papermod refer - [Papermod installation wiki](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation).

 ----

 ### Sync Obsidian content to Hugo

 For mac/linux use [rsync](https://www.geeksforgeeks.org/rsync-command-in-linux-with-examples/) to sync the content from Obsidian folder to Hugo content.
+For windows there are similar tools like [robocopy](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy).
 ```sh
 rsync -av --delete "sourcepath" "destinationpath"
 ```

-Under obsidian, create a new folder to manager your blog content `<obsidian vault>/BlogPosts` and for the hugo project the content should be copied to `<hugo project root>/content/posts`.
+Under obsidian, create a new folder to manage your blog content `<obsidian vault>/BlogPosts` and for the hugo project the content should be copied to `<hugo project root>/content/posts`.

 **But there's a issue**, with the above command the text content of the files get synced, but Obsidian handles the attachment in a different way like in the root folder (default) or as per the folder configuration configured by the individuals.

-To handle that, use the below python script (written for linux, modify accordingly for windows/other OS, or ask straight to a chat LLMs) which looks for the image files with the markdown content and finds the respective file within the obsidian source attachment folder and modifies the content within the hugo's content folder.
+To handle that, use the below python script (written for linux, modify accordingly for windows/other OS, or ask straight to a LLM chatbot) which looks for the image files within the markdown content and finds the respective file within the obsidian source attachment folder and modifies the content within the hugo's content folder.
 ```python
 import os
 import re